hhe1ibeb/data-structures-for-python/README.md

-# data-structures
+# Data Structures for Python
-Data structures with Python based on the course on educative.io
+Data structures in Python based on the course on educative.io